nmatsui/kubernetes-vernemq/README.md

 1. publish message from 'inner' publisher
     * 'inner' publisher publish message to VerneMQ from inside Kubernetes using 1883/tcp (no encrypt)
-    * When 'inner' publisher pulish message, its message push to 'inner' subscriber and 'outer' suscriber
+    * When 'inner' publisher pulish message, its message push back to 'inner' subscriber and 'outer' suscriber

     ```text
     $ kubectl run inner-pub --rm -it --image efrecon/mqtt-client /bin/ash